InmostOU/Visario_Android/README.md

 - Logout

 **Channels:**
-- Create a channel (public or private).
+- Create a channel (public or private, restricted or unrestricted).
 - Search public channels by name.
 - Get list of channels  you are a member of.
 - Leave the channel.